open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

 of using native OTLP into Jaeger:

 - Jaeger Thrift over HTTP
-- Jaeger Protobuf via gRPC
+- Jaeger protobuf via gRPC
 - Jaeger Thrift over UDP

 In addition to application configuration changes, there could be other